elastic/kibana/rfcs/text/0014_notification_service.md

 Not provided in MVP, we might add in the future:
 - Unsubscribe from a source
 - Subscribe to a source

+#### Filtering
+Filtering allows users to hide notifications they aren’t interested in.
+Kibana UI attaches a list of filters when requesting notifications.
+Kibana stores filter as a part of User settings data to provide a seamless experience between different deployments on Cloud and user sessions.

 # Drawbacks